-Both memory foam and latex pillows are very popular right now for people looking to upgrade their sleep.
+Both memory foam and latex pillows are very popular now for people looking to upgrade their sleep.
 So what are the main differences between them?

 The first thing to know about memory foam is that it is 100 percent synthetic — it is made from polyurethane viscoelastic.
 The memory foam initially feels hard, but your natural body heat causes it to soften and conform to your particular shape.
 Your head can leave an imprint on your memory foam pillow for a while after using it, so don’t expect it to bounce back immediately.

 Memory foam pillows are marketed as distributing pressure and weight evenly.
 Memory foam’s most considerable downside is that it retains heat, allows for little airflow, and provides little support when it becomes too hot.
 This lack of support can make you feel stuck in the pillow and typically sets in after sleeping on it for around 30 minutes.
 Many sleepers have trouble with memory foam’s tendency to sleep hot.
 Compared to latex pillows, memory foam pillows tend to break down more rapidly and are unlikely to last as long.

 Pillows made of latex differ significantly from other pillows.
 The latex is obtained from the sap of a rubber tree known as the Hevea brasiliensis.
 During manufacturing, the latex produces thousands of tiny air bubbles, giving it the soft, light, and bouncy texture that makes natural latex foam so popular.
 As a result of its springiness, latex feels different from memory foam and bounces back quickly after sleeping on it.
 No heat is required for the latex foam, and it is not rigid.